 In recent years, substantial research has been performed in prefetching the addresses generated by pointer load instructions.
 AVD prediction differs from pointer load prefetching in that it is not only a prefetching mechanism.
-As shown in Section 7.7, AVD prediction can be used for simple prefetching.
+As shown in [28], AVD prediction can be used for simple prefetching.
 However, AVD prediction is more beneficial when it is used as a targeted value prediction technique for pointer loads that enables the pre-execution of dependent load instructions, which may generate prefetches.

-Hardware-based pointer prefetchers [22, 23, 4, 10] try to dynamically capture the prefetch addresses generated by traversal loads.
+Hardware-based pointer prefetchers [6, 17, 34, 35, 9] try to dynamically capture the prefetch addresses generated by traversal loads.
 These approaches usually require significant hardware cost to store a history of pointers.
-For example, hardware-based jump pointer prefetching requires jump pointer storage that has more than 16K entries (64KB) [23].
-A low-overhead content-based hardware pointer prefetcher was recently proposed by Cooksey et al. [5].
+For example, hardware-based jump pointer prefetching requires jump pointer storage that has more than 16K entries (64KB) [35].
+A low-overhead content-based hardware pointer prefetcher was recently proposed by Cooksey et al. [12].
 It can be combined with AVD prediction to further reduce the negative performance impact of dependent L2 cache misses.

-Software and combined software/hardware methods have also been proposed for prefetching loads that access linked data structures [14, 16, 23, 30, 11].
-These techniques require non-trivial support from the compiler or the programmer.
-Existing binaries cannot utilize software-based techniques unless they are re-compiled or reoptimized using a dynamic optimization framework.
-AVD prediction, on the contrary, is a purely hardware-based mechanism that can improve the performance of the existing binaries.
+Software and combined software/hardware methods have also been proposed for prefetching loads that access linked data structures [23, 26, 35, 46, 19, 38, 7, 44, 1].
+Most relevant to AVD prediction, one software-based prefetching technique, MS Delta [1], uses the garbage collector in a run-time managed Java system to detect regular distances between objects in linked data structures whose traversals result in significant number of cache misses.
+A just-in-time compiler inserts prefetch instructions into the program using the identified regular distances in order to prefetch linked objects in such traversals.
+Such software-based prefetching techniques require non-trivial support from the compiler, the programmer, or a dynamic optimization and compilation framework.
+Existing binaries cannot utilize software-based techniques unless they are re-compiled or re-optimized using a dynamic optimization framework.
+AVD prediction, on the contrary, is a purely hardware-based mechanism that does not require any software support and thus it can improve the performance of existing binaries.
+However, as we have shown in Section 8.2, AVD prediction can provide larger performance improvements if software is written or optimized to increase the occurrence of stable AVDs.